May 23 – September 16 Departs: 3pm from TRAMWAY CIRCLE and Returns: 6pm

 5 miles or less round trip.
 Elevation gain: 160 ft

-This is an easy to moderate activity; however, No experience is necessary.
+This is an easy to moderate activity; no experience is necessary.

 - Ages: 7-70.